x-govuk/govuk-eleventy-plugin/docs/example-layouts/post.md

 title: # Appears at the top of the page and in the <title>
 description: # Appears below page title and in page <meta>
 date: # Optional.
 See: https://www.11ty.dev/docs/dates/
+image: # Optional.
+  src: # Image shown above the post and in Open Graph image
+  alt: # Alternative text for image
+  caption: # Caption for image
-author: # Author name
+author: # Optional.Author name
-author:
+author: # Optional.
   - name: # Author name
     url: # Author url
 authors: